YozuBear/organMatching/README.md

 ===What is the something extra?===

-Organ Matching not only searches for matching organs, it also ranks them based on a weighted scheme.
+Kidney Matching not only searches for matching kidneys, it also ranks them based on a weighted scheme.
-    Organ Matching also assigns organs to a list of patients based on their highest ranking.
+    Kidney Matching also assigns kidneys to a list of patients based on their highest ranking.

 ===What did we learn from doing this?===